The Color (band)

 The Color is a Canadian Christian music group from Winkler, Manitoba.
 They are a 2 time Juno Award winning band that is most noted for their 2017 album, First Day of My Life, which won the Juno Award for Contemporary Christian/Gospel Album of the Year at the Juno Awards of 2018, and their 2021 album, No Greater Love, which won the Juno Award for Contemporary Christian/Gospel Album of the Year in 2022.
 The band is led by Jordan Janzen as lead singer, Larry Abrams on guitar and vocals, and Tyson Unrau on drums.

+The Color joined the Newsboys for over 50 dates of their U.S. tour in 2024.